ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 After code has been successfully tested and processed to the QA environment, smoke and regression testing can begin with testing new features and fixes.

-Finally for the staging and production environment, they are handled once you setup a staging and production application.
+Finally for the staging and production environment, they are handled once you set up a staging and production application.
 You can help prevent bugs in your code from being deployed to the production environment by maintaining these separate environments as different Heroku apps under a main branch.
 Heroku also has a release phase that lets you run certain task before the final